About the Library

 The Library's Reference Collection is located in the East Reading Room on the first floor.
 The Reference collection is also organized by the Dewey Decimal classification system.
 Reference collections do not circulate.

 Computers are available in the Library to access the Libraries' website, online catalog (PrattCat), subscribed scholarly databases and other web sources.
 These terminals are intended for research and do not include word processing programs.
-They are located in the first floor foyer, and on the second and third floors of the Library.
-Word processing programs are not supported on the Libraries' computers.
+They are located in the first floor foyer, and on the second floor of the Library.

 There are several well-equipped computer labs outside of the library to fit the needs of each individual and their major.
 Visit the Computer Labs page on the main Pratt site for complete information.

 Printing is available on the first and second floor and can be activated by the same photocopy card as the copy machines.
 Color printing and copying is available only on the first floor.
 A microfilm or microfiche reader-printer is located in the first floor West Reading Room.
-Five self-serve scanners are available on the second floor of the Library; an additional scanner is available on the third floor of the Library in the Visual Resources Center.
+Five self-serve scanners are available on the second floor of the Library; an additional scanner is available in the basement of the Library in the Visual Resources Center.